kralamoure/retroproto/README.md

 }
 ```

-Deserializing a server packet into structured data:
+### Deserializing a server packet into structured data

 ```go
 package main